-The five key policy commitments we’re asking for:
+The five key policy commitments we asked for:

 Only now that Sydney and Melbourne's property prices are dropping it is all over the news, however this has been going on with Perth for many years.
 When they put the changes in place to slow Sydney and Melbourne, they places those changes on the whole country rather than those states that were affected!
 Now WA is doing even worse but still no one in the east coast seems to care!!